Key takeaways

 A written change-order policy

-Not a long document.
 A paragraph is enough.
 What counts as a change, how changes are priced, and who approves them.
 The purpose is to make scope conversations concrete rather than negotiable.

 When outsourcing isn't the right call

-- Your content lives entirely in someone's head.
-If the only person who understands the subject can't or won't spend time with a vendor, no amount of vendor expertise will produce a good course.
-Either get the content out of that person's head first or rethink the project.
+- Your content lives entirely in someone's head: if the only person who understands the subject can't or won't spend time with a vendor, no amount of vendor expertise will produce a good course.
+Either get the content out of that person's head first, or rethink the project.

-- You have strong internal capacity.
-If your L&D team is already equipped with instructional designers, developers, and production capacity, outsourcing adds overhead without a clear benefit.
-Use internal capacity for work only you can do and reserve outsourcing for overflow.
+- You have strong internal capacity: if your L&D team is already equipped with instructional designers, developers, and production capacity, outsourcing adds overhead without a clear benefit.
+Use internal capacity for work only you can do, and reserve outsourcing for overflow.

-- The project is highly sensitive.
-Some content (certain HR material, pending M&A training, unreleased products) is best kept in-house for confidentiality reasons, regardless of cost.
+- The project is highly sensitive: some content (certain HR material, pending M&A training, unreleased products) is best kept in-house for confidentiality reasons, regardless of cost.

 Frequently Asked Questions